BobTheShoplifter/lootvgo-opensource/auto-instructions.md

 ## Configure the last parts

 ### You will have to configure the auth before starting the script please look [here](https://github.com/BobTheShoplifter/lootvgo-opensource/blob/master/backend/confighelp.md#auth) to see how to do that.
+NOTE : AUTH is now configured automaticly still go and check your config file to see everything is there!

 After configuring auth you can now finaly start the script by running